 Best time to visit Death Valley:

 Fall – Late October through to November is ideal, as the camping season has just begun and temperatures range between 50 to 70 degrees.

 Spring – March to early May is the perfect time to visit if you are looking to see the vibrant wildflowers bloom.
-This is the most popular time to visit the part however, so weekends can be busy and campsites get a little more crowded.
+This is the most popular time to visit the park however, so weekends can be busy and campsites get a little more crowded.

 Avoid the summer – it is incredibly hot and you will want to stay inside your air-conditioned vehicle.